turnly/.github/profile/README.md

 ### 📜 What's Turnly?

-We are building the next modern Open-Source Queue Management System (QMS).

-Turnly helps businesses save their customers time waiting in physical queues by eliminating legacy number-taking systems.
-Customers join from their smart device to a web widget-based system that can be accessed from your own website or application.
+Turnly is an open-source Queue Management System (QMS) that helps businesses save their customers' waiting time in lines while capturing valuable insights for business intelligence and quantifying business impact.

 ### 🧑🏻‍🚒 Try Turnly now!